bartdebruin-tp/matchmaker/SUPABASE_SETUP.md

 2. Navigate to `/login` and try:
    - Signing up with email/password
-   - Logging in with Google
-   - Logging in with Facebook
+   - Logging in with email/password

 3. After authentication, you should be redirected to the home page